During the first two weeks of April, 2005, an Explorers Club

 spirits, a common theme among indigenous tribes of the Amazon.

-available on video.
+available on DVD and download.
 If you would like to

 editor@amazon-indians.org.